Xy15/bakery-api/README.md

+16/4 - Still working on it...

 # Java Spring Boot Application with MongoDB

 **Prerequisites**
-Java Development Kit (JDK) 17 or later
+- Java Development Kit (JDK) 17 or later
-MongoDB Compass
+- MongoDB Compass
-IntelliJ IDEA or any preferred Java IDE
+- IntelliJ IDEA or any preferred Java IDE

 **Setup MongoDB**
 1. Create a New Project in MongoDB Atlas: https://www.mongodb.com/cloud/atlas.